spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/templates-and-slots-overview.md

 * Content for CMS blocks is created in the [WYSIWYG Editor](/docs/scos/user/features/{{page.version}}/content-items-feature-overview.html#content-item-widget).
 * Templates with slots are managed in the Back Office > **Slots** section.

-The schema below shows how content is managed with the help of templates with slots:
+The following schema shows how content is managed with the help of templates with slots:

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/CMS/Templates+%26+Slots/Templates+%26+Slots+Feature+Overview/templates-and-slots.png)

 ## Visibility conditions
 When the content manager assigns a CMS block to a slot, it is displayed in all the pages to which the template with the slot is applied.
 To narrow down the number of pages to a desired selection, the content manager can define visibility conditions for each CMS block assigned to a slot.
 Visibility conditions are defined by selecting particular pages in which the content of a CMS block will be displayed.
 When visibility conditions are defined, the slot widget checks if the CMS block should be rendered in an opened page and either renders or skips it.

 Page identifiers used to define visibility conditions depend on the page type to which a template with slots is applied.
-You can check identifiers for each page type in the table below.
+You can check identifiers for each page type in the following table.

 | PAGE TYPE/IDENTIFIER | PRODUCT ID | CATEGORY ID | CMS PAGE ID |
 | --- | --- | --- | --- |